Fair Warning Excerpt

-“For the record, I didn’t ‘move in’ on her,” I said.
-“She picked up her drink and came down the bar to me.
+“For the record, I didn’t ‘move in on’ her,” I said.
+“She picked up her Cosmo and came down the bar to me.
 That’s how it started.”

 “Good for you,” Mattson said sarcastically.
 “Must’ve made your ego stand at attention.
-So, let’s go back to Wednesday.
-Where were you coming from during those twenty minutes you said you were in the car coming home that night?”
+So let’s go back to Wednesday.
+Where were you coming from during those twenty minutes you said you were in the car driving home that night?”

 “It was a work meeting,” I said.

 “With people that we could talk to and verify if we need to?”